FlintNUU Flint Docs

 1. One Flint per domain - Keep workspaces focused.
 When it sprawls, split it.

-2. Mesh is the center - Everything else either feeds into your thinking (Imports, Workspace), flows out of it (Exports), or supports it (Media, Plugins).
+2. Mesh is the center - Everything else either feeds into your thinking (Imports, Workspace), flows out of it (Exports), or supports it (Media, Shards).

 3. Declare, then sync - Edit flint.toml to describe what you want, run flint sync to make it so.

-4. Plugins are prompts - Safe, inspectable, portable extensions that agents interpret.
+4. Shards are prompts - Safe, inspectable, portable extensions that agents interpret.

 Next Steps